single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

 [Github project](https://github.com/single-spa/create-single-spa/tree/master/packages/webpack-config-single-spa)

-A shareable, customizable webpack config that is used for utility modules and React single-spa applications.
+A shareable, customizable webpack config that is used for utility modules and single-spa applications.

 ### Installation